White Cliffs & surrounds

 Tucked away in one of the most remote and spectacular corners of NSW, the White Cliffs area is famous for its opal fields, underground living, colonial heritage and striking desert landscapes.
-Discover the nearby towns of Wilcannia, Tilpa and Louth, and explore the beauty of the Paroo-Darling National Park.
+Discover the famed mining settlement of White Cliffs, the towns of Wilcannia, Tilpa and Louth, and the beauty of the Paroo-Darling National Park.

 Red Earth Opal is home of the rare double Pseudomorph, commonly known as the White Cliffs opal pineapple, Outback NSW